A day in the life of Eli Cinder

 "Thanks."
 I said, "That was… was incre--" before I could finish, she cut me short by lunging at me and pinning my body against the wall.
 I felt my face turn red, I though she was going to attack but, she didn't push on my chest for too long or too hard.

 I couldn't make out her face due to the shadow underneath the hood and the dark glasses, but I could have sworn I saw something underneath her right eye.
 Still, I couldn't make it out, I was too distracted by the powerfully strong heroine in front of me.
 I felt both intimidated, but also relieved that she wasn't going to hurt me.
 I can't explain it but, I just…knew she wasn't going to.

 "Don't tell anyone what you saw." she said, her voice was strong, feminine, but also kind of soft, "Do you understand?"

 I nodded my head, still too stunned to speak.
 In a flash, she leaped up like a grasshopper and leaped onto the roof of the buildings, disappearing from sight.
 I have never seen moves like that before.
 Well, in movies sure but never in real life.

 For the rest of the day, I couldn't stop thinking about my mysterious savior or who she was.
 What she did, what she displayed before my very eyes.

 Now that was real Courage.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jessica ArrietaWrite a Review